from my Irish eyes to your ears. :) I know. What? I hope you enjoy my cover of this classic. This song is dear to me.

 Let’s dish about the heroine of the book, shall we?
 Raven Wood is strong, feisty, determined, witty and real.
 She has overcome adversaries with grace and lives a life of purpose.
 This woman knows how to make the proverbial lemonade out of lemons.
 She compassionate and brave, to use the vernacular, she is a total bad ass.
 In a book age where the romance genre is inundated with wimpy, subservient, spineless, superficial women, Raven is a breath of fresh girl power air.
 I love her.

-Of course you can’t have a heroine without a hero.
-Enter The Prince, who is very much an alpha, Byronic male but atypical in his otherworldly abilities.
+Of course you can’t have a heroine without a hero, or in The Prince’s case antihero.
+He is very much an alpha, Byronic male but atypical in his otherworldly abilities.
 At first glance he seems mercurial, but underneath beats a tender but tormented heart.
 Still, he is a force to be reckoned with, but Raven is up to the task.
 Together, they are a formidable match.
 The chemistry between the two leaps off the pages.